carlfranklin/BindablePropertiesInMaui/README.md

 ![Properties bound to the UI](images/a8f80aa800fec006991f68696ab8a65bd477944eba18ea825c3e98a2a3c878c3.png)

-Our model still gets updated despite not extending the `ObservableObject` class, as we have effectively implemented data binding through the use of bindable properties on an object.
+Our model still gets updated despite not extending the `ObservableObject` class, as we have effectively implemented data binding through the use of bindable properties on the ViewModel, and our model stays pure.

 ![ObservableObject on an Object](images/2ec1faad345ec9160b2697ca7b3e39b2237f50256beb42cddbb68a56920a31ac.png)